nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+You may follow the guide [here](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html#GUID-61460339-5500-40CC-9006-D4FC3FBCFC0D).

-1. Download the latest `modulink.jar` from [here](https://github.com/AY2122S1-CS2103T-W12-4/tp/releases).
+2. Download the latest `modulink.jar` from [here](https://github.com/AY2122S1-CS2103T-W12-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your ModuLink.
+3. Copy the file to the folder you want to use as the _home folder_ for your ModuLink.

-1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+4. Double-click the file to start the app.
+The GUI similar to the one shown below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/screenshots/Ui2.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * **`create`**`n/John Doe id/A0123456A p/24680135 e/johnd@example.com` : Creates a ModuLink user profile with the name John Doe and the relevant student ID, phone number and email.

     * **`addFav`**`id/A0222594A` : Adds the profile with student ID A0222594A to your ModuLink favourite contacts.

-    * **`list`** : Lists all profiles in your ModuLink favourites list.
+    * **`list`** : Lists all profiles in ModuLink.

     * **`find`**`Joseph`: Finds profiles whose names contain the keyword 'Joseph' amongst all profiles in ModuLink.